 - 4. Control Accounts v.
 Books of Prime Entry

 - 5. General Journal v.
 Books of Prime Entry

 1. What are the Books of Prime Entry?

-Once the source records have been collated, there needs to be a way to summarise the information contained on them so that essential information is noted down ready for the next step in the accounting process.
+Once the source records have been collated, there needs to be a way to summarise the information contained in them so that essential information is noted down and ready for the next step in the accounting process.

 In the old days, individual books were maintained as a summary of each of the key types of financial records and were also referred to as the books of original entry.
 Although computers take care of recording this information for us now, the concept is still the same, it’s just entered onto a screen instead.